psychemedia/island-storynotes/ardlamont-case/hambrough-monson-trial.md

 GLASGOW

-Gaiety.— The appearance of Scott, who figured so largely in the Ardlamont mystery, served to crowd the Gaiety to witness the clever trick of Morritt's ; ...
+Gaiety.— The appearance of Scott, who figured so largely in the Ardlamont mystery, served to crowd the Gaiety to witness the clever trick of Morritt's; ...

 ---
 https://archive.org/details/the-magic-wand-vol-iii-september-1912-to-august-1913/page/391/mode/2up?q=%22charles+morritt%22+%22missing+man%22